MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-8-implement-the-synchronous-inbound-handler-for-the-echo-adapter.md

 |TryReceive|Tries to receive an inbound message from the target system.|
 |WaitForMessage|Waits for an inbound WCF message from the target system.|

- For more details on the description for each method parameters, see the documentation on the <xref:Microsoft.ServiceModel.Channels.Common.IInboundHandler> interface.
+ For more details on the description for each method parameters, see the documentation on the `Microsoft.ServiceModel.Channels.Common.IInboundHandler` interface.

 ## Implementing the EchoAdpterInboundHandler
- The echo adapter uses the <xref:System.IO.FileSystemWatcher> to simulate the target system.
-In the following, you will implement each method within the <xref:Microsoft.ServiceModel.Channels.Common.IInboundHandler> interface, StartListener, StopListener, TryReceive and WaitForMessage.
+ The echo adapter uses the `System.IO.FileSystemWatcher` to simulate the target system.
+In the following, you implement each method within the `Microsoft.ServiceModel.Channels.Common.IInboundHandler` interface, StartListener, StopListener, TryReceive and WaitForMessage.

 #### To implement IInboundHandler interface in the EchoAdpterInboundHandler class